NautilusTrader

 Design principles

 This distinction makes config semantics visible in the type.
-A plain u64 field always has a value.
-An Option<u64> field might be absent, and the code that consumes it will branch on that.
+A plain u64 always has a value, while the code consuming an Option<u64> handles the absent case.

 Python configs